 Since only small numbers of patients are seen at each individual center, a multicenter collaborative network is necessary to identify best practices in care through a population registry.
 Such a registry is designed to facilitate quality improvement initiatives at each practice.
-PR-COIN is designed to aggregate data from several pediatric rheumatology practices to systematically record and track how patients are being treated and to study patient outcomes to better understand which treatment approaches are optimal.
+PR-COIN aggregate data from several pediatric rheumatology practices to systematically record and track how patients are being treated and to study patient outcomes to better understand which treatment approaches are optimal.

-PR-COIN Improvement Collaborative Phase
+PR-COIN Launches as an Improvement Collaborative (2011)